CCSF-Coders/JavaEE-Apache-Tomcat/README.md

   * Running tomcat means executing the bin/startup.bat or bin/startup.sh.
 If running on a linux/mac system, be sure that all the .sh files are executable.
 Use `(chmod +x *.sh)` from bin for that.
   * Once it's running then use a browser to open http://localhost:8080.
 If everythings is running properly you will see the Tomcat start page.
 Looking at the examples is instructive.
   * Look into configuring tomcat in Eclipse or your IDE.
 This is the best option for running and debugging the Java we will be writing in this project.

+### Week2 - Development Environment and Two Simple Servlets
+  * We ran tomcat under the IDE.
+This is important because the IDE runs tomcat in a development mode.
+This allows you to debug apps running under tomcat and also to run different servers and configurations.
+  * Created a "Dynamic Web Project" in Eclipse.
+Set the tomcat server as the runtime environment.
+This is important so that Eclipse knows to bring the Tomcat jars into the project.
+The most important jar at this time is the servlet jar that has the HttpServlet code for writing servlets.
+  * Created an HttpServlet by hand.
+The we deleted that and had Eclipse create one for us.
+Eclipse automatically added an annotation for the URL endpoint.
+  * Run the project and open `http://localhost:8080/Java-EE-Struts2/Hello`
+  * Simplified the HelloWorldServlet and added some additional HTML code to the output.
+  * Created a GoodBye servlet, basically the same as the HelloServlet, and create links on the HTML output to link back and forth to each servlet.
+  * Changed to WEB-INF/web.xml based configuration just to cover the topic of configuration in greater detail.